JAM Center announces 21 Days of Gala

 For more information and to register, visit the JAM Center, call 357-1917, visit myjamcenter.org/2021 gala, or text “jamgala” to 843-606-5995.

-The JAM Center thanks Ambassador Enterprises for sponsoring our virtual platform for this year.
+The JAM Center thanks Ambassador Enterprises for sponsoring its virtual platform for this year.

 (0) comments